-We are so accustomed to instantly satisfying our need for fast and easy digital experiences that words like “binge-watching” and “streaming” have become a part of our everyday language.
-And while you may not realize it, that same desire for ease and convenience can be met with your financial transactions.
-Digitize your dollars and get more of your free time back.
-Here’s what you need to know.
+We’ve become accustomed to instantly satisfying our need for fast and easy digital experiences.
+Words like “binge-watching” and “streaming” are now part of our everyday language.
+That same desire for ease and convenience can be met with your financial transactions.
+So, digitize your dollars and get more of your free time back.

 24/7, always-on connections

-You can take care of nearly any money task at any time from any device.
-Check to see if your bank or credit union offers services like remote check deposit, online account tracking, digital funds transfer, chat functions that allow you to apply for a loan, and even the ability to manage your investments from your cube at lunch or your couch at night.
+Take care of nearly any money task at any time from any device.
+In addition, ask if your bank or credit union offers services like remote check deposit, online account monitoring, digital funds transfer, chat functions that allow you to apply for a loan online from your cube at lunch or your couch at night.

-Signing up for e-statements allows you to skip waiting for paper statements to arrive in your mail.
-Plus, your bank or credit union may even allow you to choose your statement end date for a time that best fits your schedule.
-Then look for an alert on your device when your monthly statement is ready.
-Be sure to download and store your statements in a safe place, such as a removable drive or a backup cloud location, in case you need to come back to them later.
+Next, sign up for e-statements and skip waiting for paper statements to arrive in your mail.
+Also, look for an alert on your device when your monthly statement is ready.
+Download and store your statements on a removable drive or a backup cloud location, in case you need to come back to them later.

 Pay bills online

-Your recurring bills can be paid automatically by allowing funds to be deducted from your account.
-You can also set up a manual one-time payment directly to a specific provider.
+Allow funds to be deducted from your account to pay recurring bills automatically.
+Plus, you can set up a manual one-time payment directly to a specific provider.
 Pay down debt, improve your credit and spend more time on things that matter to you.

-- Use a unique password or passphrase that’s long and strong for each of your accounts.
+- Use a unique password that’s long and strong for each account.

-- Keep your usernames and passwords secure by enabling multi-factor authentication whenever available.
+- Keep your usernames and passwords secure — enable multi-factor authentication whenever available.
 (Get more help with choosing a secure password, if you need it.)

 - Consider using a password manager to help you manage difficult, unique and long passwords for all your accounts.

-- Never enter personal data (e.g. name, birthday, Social Security number, or account numbers) on a webpage that’s not secure.
-Look for a small padlock icon just before the site’s URL, to verify the site is secure.
+- Never enter personal data (e.g., name, birthday, Social Security number) on an insecure webpage.
+Look for a small padlock just before the URL, to verify the site is secure.

 - Make sure the computer is up-to-date with virus protection and a firewall.